 Microsoft customers, today more than ever before, are asking Microsoft partners for rapid implementations and to realise value quickly.
 Scrum is perfectly suited to successfully delivering value quickly.
 Certainly, much better suited than Microsoft Dynamics SureStep and other traditional, plan-driven methodologies.

-Microsoft customers are asking about Scrum and increasingly Microsoft partners need experienced Scrum practitioners on their team.
-But just like achieving your Dynamics 365 certifications, Scrum certification isn't a guarantee of expertise.
+Microsoft Dynamics 365, PowerApps and PowerBI customers are asking about Scrum and increasingly Microsoft partners need experienced Scrum practitioners on their team.
+But just like achieving your Microsoft certifications, Scrum certification isn't a guarantee of expertise.
 It demonstrates a knowledge of the Scrum framework's foundation and people on their first Scrum project become Scrum experts 10x faster if they have achieved their certification.

 Scrum certification options

 There are two well-known and well-regarded Scrum certifications:

 (I've no idea why Scrum Alliance doesn't use a space in scrum master, but that's their thing.)